olahsymbo/analytics-dashboard-service/README.md

 3. Install Modules

-The following libraries/modules in the requirements file should be installed.
-It is as simple as running this:
+### The following libraries/modules in the requirements file should be installed.
+Run:

 ```
 pip install -r requirements.txt
 ```

-install and upgrade the gcp bigquery library
+### install and upgrade the gcp bigquery library

 ```
 pip install --upgrade google-cloud-bigquery